mattdesl/tweenr/README.md

 ## motivations

-I love the simplicity of GreenSock's animation API, but only find myself using a fraction of their monolithic tools.
+I love the simplicity of GreenSock's animation tools, but I don't agree with some of their practices (i.e. polluting tweened objects with variables) and find myself only using a tiny fraction of their entire codebase.

+Some features of `tweenr`:

 - common set of eases
 - works in node and the browser